NCI-Agency/anet/docs/INSTALL.md

 		* Start in: `c:\anet`

 # ANET Upgrade Documentation
-The steps to upgrade ANET across a minor version change are much simpler:
-To build the new anet.jar:
-- In the `client` directory run `npm run build` to build the ANET client package.
-- run `./gradlew.bat jar` to build the ANET server
-- Find `anet.jar` in the `build/libs/` directory.

 On the ANET server:
 - Stop the `anet.bat server` process.
+This is typically done by killing the java process from the task manager
 - Take a complete backup of your SQL Database
-- Backup the `anet.jar` file from the libs/ directory.
+- Move the `bin`, `lib` and `doc` directory to a backup directory.
+Make sure that `anet.yml` remain intact
-- Copy the new `anet.jar` file into the libs/ directory.
+- Unzip the provided ANET distribution zip.
+Copy the `bin`, `lib` and `doc` from the distribution into the anet application folder, typically `c:\anet`
-- Make any required changes or upgrades to your `anet.yml` file.
+- Make any required changes or upgrades to your `anet.yml` file
-- If Database Migrations are required, run `bin/anet.bat db migrate anet.yml` to migrate your database.
+- Run `bin/anet.bat db migrate anet.yml` to migrate your database
-- Start the server with `anet.bat server anet.yml`
+- Start the server
-- Run through verification testing to ensure there are no issues.
+- Run through verification testing to ensure there are no issues

 # ANET Configuration
 ANET is configured primarily through the `anet.yml` file.
 This file follows the Dropwizard configuration format ( http://www.dropwizard.io/1.0.6/docs/manual/core.html#configuration ).
 Here is a description of the configuration options custom to ANET: